hanselcarter/timeline/README.md

 ### What I Would Change

-- Implement more robust drag-and-drop functionality with actual date updates
 - Add the ability to create new events directly on the timeline
 - Improve performance for large numbers of events using virtualization
 - Add more customization options for colors, labels, etc.